 In our parking lot, you'll find a Hearts for the Homeless donation bin.
 Hearts for the Homeless is a missions organization that provides meals, clothing, information on services, companionship, and hope for the homeless in Buffalo.

 Please note that while they usually accept all textiles, they have a limited capacity during the COVID pandemic and are asking for only gently-used items that can be sold in their thrift shop, including housewares.
-The shop serves a low-income community in Buffalo and all the proceeds after expenses go to their mobile soup kitchen.
+The shop serves a low-income community in Buffalo, and all the proceeds after expenses go to running their mobile soup kitchen.
 Please also continue supporting them in prayer and through monetary support as they continue feeding the needy.
 Click here to donate.